MFactor96/MFactor96.github.io/_posts/2022-09-13-Not-good-enough.md

 category: life
 ---

 All the stuff I am not good at...What a list to make.
-So instead I will make a table!
+So instead I will make a table

 | Things I am not good at | Things I am not good at also |
 |---|---|